cross-modal-retrieval/cross-modal-retrieval/Code-repository/README.md

 ![A compilation of representative cross-modal retrieval methods beyond text-image retrieval.](_README.sup/beyond_text-image.png)

 # Copyright Notice
-The code in the Code Library is owned by its original authors.
+These codes in the Code Repository is owned by their original authors.
+Users must acknowledge the original sources when using these codes.
 We collect and provide access to these codes solely to facilitate research and advance scientific understanding.
 This repository does not use or distribute the code for any commercial purposes.